Zhu Rongji: Legacy

 Among the international leaders he met and negotiated with as premier, he gained a reputation for intelligence, energy, impatience for incompetence, shrewdness, and as a person who must be respected, even among those who disliked him.
 Journalists noted his proficient command of English and his "disarming" sense of humor.
-By the time he retired, Zhu had become noticeably more popular than his predecessor, Li Peng, both in China and abroad.
+By the time he retired, Zhu had become noticeably more popular than his predecessor, Li Peng, both in the PRC and abroad.
 Economists noted that during his time in office he had shown himself to be much better at economic management than Li Peng.

-Zhu was well known for his efforts to fight official corruption, but was not able to contain official corruption in his term.
-Following the 18th CCP National Congress in 2012, one of Zhu's proteges, Wang Qishan, became the head of CCP's Central Commission for Discipline Inspection, the Communist Party's main organ in charge of investigating internal corruption.
-Zhu publicly supported CCP general secretary Xi Jinping's anti-corruption campaign in which Wang played a major role.
-He did not appear in the 70th anniversary of the PRC on October 1, 2019, 22 days before his 91st birthday.
-He also did not appear in the 100th anniversary of the CCP on July 1, 2021.
-He was absent with the former CCP general secretary Jiang Zemin and former CCP Politburo member Luo Gan.
-He celebrated his 92nd birthday on 23 October 2020, during the COVID-19 pandemic.
+Zhu was well known for his efforts to fight official corruption, but was not able to contain official corruption during his term.
+Following the 18th CCP National Congress in 2012, one of Zhu's proteges, Wang Qishan, became the head of the CCP's Central Commission for Discipline Inspection, the Communist Party's main organ in charge of investigating internal corruption.